• Sonia Gelman

 October 22 in Greece ⋅ ⛅ 75 °F

-We then walked the Streets of the Knights, where Knights of St John once lived.
-We ended at the Palace of the Grand Masters.
-This Gothic Palace was build in the 14th century as an administrative center and residence of the Grand Master, who was in charge of the Knights of St John.
+We continued up the Street of the Knights, where the Knights of St. John once lived in their various national residences.
+At the top of the street stands the Palace of the Grand Masters, a Gothic fortress built in the 14th century that served as both the administrative center and home of the Grand Master.

-There is a black marble Holocaust memorial in the center of the square dedicated to Jews from Rhodes and Kos who lost their lives.
-Also there is the Sea Horse fountain in the square, which is a replica of an original destroyed during WWII.
+In the center of the square stands a black marble Holocaust memorial honoring the Jews of Rhodes and Kos who were murdered.
+Nearby is the Sea Horse Fountain—a replica of the original destroyed during the war.

-Few minutes walk from the square, we found an old synagogue building in 1577.
-It is the oldest synagogue in Greece.
-And the last of the six original synagogue still in use.
+Just a few minutes’ walk from the square, we found the Kahal Shalom Synagogue, built in 1577.
+It is the oldest synagogue still standing in Greece and the last of the original six synagogues on Rhodes still in use.
+We also visited the small but powerful Jewish Museum located inside the same building.

 Read more